How to Grow and Care for Strawflowers

 Basket or Bowl Method

-Let the blooms dry naturally in a basket or bowl.
-This is an easy method for small projects.
+For smaller projects, I often let the blooms dry naturally in a basket or bowl.

 Read more